-Jeff Charno, Chair
+Jeff Charno - Chair

-Jane Bronson, Diamond Approach Teacher Representative, is a Diamond Approach teacher and a student of the Ridhwan School since 1992.
+Jane Bronson is a Diamond Approach teacher and a student of the Ridhwan School since 1992.
 She is part of the Diamond Approach Retreat Group 5 (DHR5) teaching team and has individual students in NYC and Canandaigua, NY where she also leads a Diamond Approach Book Group.
-Jane has a degree in physics representing her fascination with understanding reality.
-In discovering the Diamond Approach, she found a pathway for satisfying that love.
+Jane has a degree in physics representing her early fascination with understanding reality.
+In discovering the Diamond Approach, she found her true pathway for satisfying that love.
 She has also worked in the fields of project management and interior design and has an ongoing appreciation of visual design.
 She is the mother of two daughters and lives in southern Connecticut.

-Laura Wells, Governance Committee Chair
+Marlene Reisman - Governance Committee Chair

-Josie Sentner, Resource Development Committee Chair
+Josie Sentner - Resource Development Committee Chair

 Josie Sentner, Resource Development Committee Chair, has been a principal and executive in the financial field in private equity, buyouts and venture capital.
 Most recently she has been active in microfinance, working with international networks that provide services to very poor women in Latin America, Africa and Asia.
 She has served on a number of not for profit boards and is currently a board member of Fonkoze, the largest microfinance institution in Haiti, AccessAfricaNOW, and member of the President’s Council of Accion International.
 She has been a Diamond Approach student since 2001.